NathanHarding/Covid.jl/README.md

 ## States

 - S:   Susceptible.
 Not infected (next state is E).
 - E:   Exposed.
-Infected but asymptomatic and not infectious (next state is I1).
+Infected but asymptomatic and not infectious (next state is IA).
 - IA:  Infectious and asymptomatic (next state is IS or R).
 - IS:  Infectious and symptomatic (next state is H or R).
 - W:   Admitted to a ward bed (next state is ICU or R).